-- Certain Covered Services and Supplies require prior authorization by the Claims Administrator or benefits will not be paid.
-Your Physician will contact the Claims Administrator to request approval before the service is provided. - To avoid costly medical bills, verify that prior authorization has been obtained before you receive Covered Services or Supplies.
+- Certain Covered Services and Supplies require prior authorization by the Claims Administrator, or their designated agent, or benefits will not be paid.
+Your Physician will contact the Claims Administrator, or their designated agent, to request approval before the service is provided. - To avoid costly medical bills, verify that prior authorization has been obtained before you receive Covered Services or Supplies.
 Refer to the Covered Benefits section to find out what services require prior authorization.